qaisjp/comm2-report/chapters/30-impl/0001-existing.md

 : Private endpoints on `https://crates.io/api/private/session` {#tbl:crates-privend}

-[Table @tbl:crates-privend] shows a number of private endpoints.
+[Table @tbl:crates-privend] shows that the only private endpoints are relating to third-party authentication.
+If we implement third-party authentication into our platform, we should also make it clear that those endpoints are private.

 ## GitHub (github.com)